preignition/program-user-guide/docs/app/survey/how-to/generating-survey-links.md

 The 'survey name' option allows you to use the default link name or a more readable 'alias' which you can customised.

-To create an alias link see the How to Guide '[Creating alias survey links](creating-alias-survey-links.md)'
+To create an alias link see the How to Guide Creating alias survey links

 ## Step 5